 - Stand with your feet between hip- and shoulder-distance apart.
 Knees bent.
 Tailbone dropped.
 Chest relaxed.
 Back full.
 Crown of the head lifted.
-Gaze soft, and breathe calm long and deep.
+Gaze soft, and breath calm, long, and deep.

 - Stand quietly for three to 10 minutes.
 Bring your attention back to the breath when you notice your mind wandering.